What Is The Definition of Simile? (With 39+ Fun Simile Examples!)

 This doesn’t mean he is a cheetah — it just means he runs really fast, like one!

-What is simile vs metaphor?
+What is a simile versus a metaphor?

 Similes and metaphors both compare things — but they do it a little differently.